Get Away from It All: 8 Relaxing Things to Do in Hawaii

 6. Spend a Day in a Botanical Garden

 If you're a plant lover, plan a trip to the Ho'omaluhia Botanical Gardens.
 Located on the windward or east side of Oahu, these gardens are free and full of lush greenery.
-Within the gardens is the Ho'omaluhia Lake and a botanic library.
+Within the gardens are Ho'omaluhia Lake and a botanic library.
 If you visit the day after a rainstorm, you can watch the waterfalls spilling down the ridges of the gorgeous Ko'olau Mountains.

-Botanical Garden OahuHo'omaluhia Botanical Gardens, Oahu
+Ho'omaluhia Botanical Gardens, Oahu

 7. Fun in the Sun: Boating

-Naturally while in Hawaii, you'll want to take advantage of the blue ocean waters.
+Naturally, while in Hawaii, you'll want to take advantage of the blue ocean waters.

 8. Enjoy Hawaii's Beaches & Famous Sunsets